 All of these pumps are rated at 1500 rpm.
 An electric motor gives you tremendous control of your lubrication system.
 Choose either intermittent or continuous service in either rotational direction.
 The invertible suction of an electric grease pump adds flexibility during the installation process, since you can choose to position the pump at various locations of the system without affecting the direction of delivery.

-A DropsA USA electric pump can be found lubricating manufacturing equipment in a number of industries.
+A DropsA North America electric pump can be found lubricating manufacturing equipment in a number of industries.
 The compact size, reversible directions and accurate controls of our electric pump line enables them to be installed on equipment or placed in a central location to cover multiple machines.

 Covering key grease points is a great feature of our electric pump line, but you can also take advantage of the precision pump power in other systems.
 Connect your new pump with a hydraulic or refrigeration system to circulate and filter other fluids.
 Using the same type of motor pump for multiple systems reduces the complexity of maintenance tasks in your equipment, saving your maintenance team time and money.